 The starch is added to baking powder to keep it dry and prevent an explosive reaction from happening in the can.

-- Make your own self-rising flour by adding baking soda, cream of tartar and salt to all-purpose flour.
+- Test different types of flour such as self-rising, all-purpose, bread, buckwheat, organic, instant, rice, gluten, etc. Which one will rise the best?
+You can even make your own self-rising flour by adding baking soda, cream of tartar and salt to all-purpose flour.

 - Test the shelf life of flour and baking powder.
 What happens when you use year old flour vs. fresh?
 Year old baking powder vs. fresh?